CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-vm/aws_cli_launch_vm_c6a.anysize.md

-# Create c6a.2xlarge EC2 instance using the AWS Command Line
+# Create a VM using the AWS Command Line

 If you are not able to use the AWS Web Interface to create the VM, then you can use the AWS Command Line (CLI).